marcoshsq/CS50sWebProgramming/README.md

 ## About:

-This repository contains the projects developed during the Data Science Professional Certificate, Data Literacy, Tidyverse Skills, and DataViz & Dashboarding with R Specializations.
+This repository contains the projects, activities and assignments. developed during the:

+- Data Science Professional Certificate;
+- Data Literacy Specialization;
+- Tidyverse Skills Specialization;
+- DataViz & Dashboarding with R Specialization.

 All courses are taught and offered by Johns Hopkins University through Coursera.